levy729/family-recipe-book/tasks/future-tasks.md

 - Reduced failed builds
 - Better developer experience

+### Task: Run `npm audit` and address any reported vulnerabilities

+**Problem**: The project's dependencies may contain vulnerabilities that could be exploited.

+**Solution**: Regularly run `npm audit` to identify and address any reported vulnerabilities.

+**Implementation**:

+1. Add a script to the project's `package.json` to run `npm audit`
+2. Review and address any vulnerabilities reported by the audit

+**Priority**: Medium - Should be done when vulnerabilities are identified

 ### Benefits of These Tasks

 1. **Better Organization** - Cleaner project structure